Voter Registration & Voting Locations

 Check WHERE you are registered to vote in PA -- Swarthmore is in "Delaware" county.
 Click on this link: https://www.pavoterservices.state.pa.us/Pages/VoterRegistrationStatus.aspx

 The County is usually about 14 days behind in data entry of voter registration forms.
 The County asks that registrants not duplicate a form in the meantime.

 If you have changed dorms or moved, re-register: If you have moved from one dorm to another or from one address to another, you should re-register.

-- In box (4a) "Address of residence," if you live in College housing, put your Residence Hall name, and “Swarthmore” (don’t include your room number), unless you live in Strath Haven, in which case you must use: “801 Yale Avenue, Swarthmore” (don’t include your room number).
-The “municipality” is Swarthmore, and the “County” is Delaware.
+- In "Address of residence," if you live in College housing, for "street address" put your Residence Hall name (without room number), unless you live in Strath Haven, in which case you must use: “801 Yale Avenue" (don’t include your room number).

 - In the box "Address of Previous Registration" complete this if you are updating a PA registration, but if you are new to PA, leave these boxes blank.

 - In the box "Voter Identification Number" just leave this blank unless you know it.
 It is optional.

 Voter registration mailer sent to you: First time registrants or change of address registrants receive a mailer card confirming their registration, address and voting place.
 Getting the mailer also indicates that you are actually enrolled to vote at the voting place for that precinct.
 If you don't get a confirmation mailer card within 14 days of registration, you should call the Delaware County Voter Registration Office at 610-891-4659 and request immediate action on your registration form.